yijie-cheng/AI-Judge-LLM/README.md

-# AI Judge using Large Language Model
+# AI Judge using Large Language Models

 An AI Judge system that autonomously delivers legal judgments for criminal cases using transformer-based Large Language Models (LLM) enhanced with QLoRA tuning.